bbauska/w3.CSS3-Succinctly/README.md

 </div>
 ```

-The bar items within the drop-down menu can also have custom colors and
+<p>The bar items within the drop-down menu can also have custom colors and hover colors.
-hover colors.
-They are regular menu bar items, and can even be text and
+They are regular menu bar items, and can even be text and input text elements.</p>
-input text elements.

 <h4 id="ch8-1-4">8.1.4 Navigation bar positions</h4>

-Often, you want to keep the navigation bar positioned at the top or
+<p>Often, you want to keep the navigation bar positioned at the top or bottom of the
-bottom of the page.
-This is accomplished simply by wrapping the entire
+page.
+This is accomplished simply by wrapping the entire menu bar and items with a
-menu bar and items with a <b>&lt;div&gt;</b> tag using the <b>w3top</b> or
+<b>&lt;div&gt;</b> tag using the <b>w3top</b> or <b>w3-bottom</b> classes.</p>
-<b>w3-bottom</b> classes.

 <h6 align="center"><i>Code Listing 40</i></h6>